evsny24/Bulk-IP-and-Domain-Scanners/README.md

 Usage of Domain scanner:

-    Same as above
+    Same as above.
-    Yes, the names of the input and output files along with the header of the input file are still called IP Just add domains in the collumn of the input file in the same place you would put the IP addresses
+    Yes, the names of the input and output files along with the header of the input file are still called IP.
+    Just add domains in the collumn of the input file in the same place you would put the IP addresses.